Ansel Elgort Makes Love To Girlfriend In Naked Sexy Bathtub Music Video

 Ansel Elgort has stripped down to his birthday suit is his latest music video in which he climbs into a bathtub with his topless girlfriend Violetta Komyshan.
-The “Divergent” television series actor shows off his ripped torso in the video which he posted on social media site Instagram this past Monday.
-The 22-year-old has chosen to show off quite a bit of flesh, and it’s not only his, in the lead up to the release of his second single, “Thief”.
+The Divergent television series actor shows off his ripped torso in the video which he posted on social media site Instagram this past Monday.
+The 22-year-old has chosen to show off quite a bit of flesh, and it’s not only his in the lead up to the release of his second single, “Thief.”

 #Thief February 3rd ______________________________________ Soooo excited for you all to hear my new single Thief!
 And tons of other new music this year!
 2017 I want to get it all out!
 Hopefully by the summer time I'll put a tour together!
 Who wants to come? ❤️???????? ???? @sophieelgort